The following pandemic-related processes and protocols have been approved by the NMU Executive Council:

 A face covering over one’s nose and mouth is required to be worn everywhere on campus except when you are alone in your private office, your personal living space, when outside and not near any other individuals, or when you are the sole individual in a University vehicle.
 This policy is being enforced through the Official University Requirement – NMU Student Code of Conduct (students) and as a condition of employment at NMU (employees).

-If any student or employee who wishes to be exempt from the requirement to wear a cloth face mask in public spaces they can apply for an accommodation to be allowed to wear a Plexiglas face shield instead.
+If any student or employee needs to be exempt from the requirement to wear a cloth face mask in public spaces they can apply for a medical accommodation.
 Medical documentation will be required and the process will mirror the ADA accommodation process.
 Mask exemption process for students

 NMU students or employees who wish to receive medical (or other) exemptions related to COVID-19 will be asked to follow the University’s standard ADA process for medical exemptions.
 For students, the process is handled by the NMU Disability Services Office and for employees, the NMU Human Resources Office.